Welcome, Fall 2019 Students!

 - Meltdown: Reading Kernel Memory from User Space

 - The Mysterious Case of the Linux Page Table Isolation Patches

 - OWASP Top 10 - 2017: The Ten Most Critical Web Application Security Risks

 - Browser Security Handbook, part 2

-4.2: Web Application Security (slides by Alex Inführ, used with permission)
+4.2: Web Application Security (slides by Alex Inführ, used

 - Introduction to Cross-Site Scripting